hayeah/metacircus/writings/_posts/2011-09-19-from-the-office-to-travelling-the-world.markdown

 I met some interesting people there.
 People who go to a surf town in the dead of Winter are by that selection bias pretty weird.
 There was a divorced man seeking new life.
 He also lost his business.
-There was an old programmer who did Cobol for living.
+There was a retired programmer who did Cobol for living.
 There was also a woman who was a life coach.
 One breakfast she was teaching a tough looking, bouncer type of guy how to listen with more empathy.
+Two geologists from the Univeristy of Alberta were crazy enough to have gone surfing in winter's bitter cold water.
 And there was a German guy who travelled across Canada for 2 months.
 He couchsurfed all the way, and the only two nights he paid was to stay in the hostel in Tofino.

 During the day I explored Tofino.
 I worked in the evening, and sometimes in the afternoon when it rained.
 I averaged about 4~5 billable hours of work each